lewismj/kea/README.md

     b: 12
   }
 ```
-Then this can be read directly into an ADT as follows:
+Then this can be read directly into the case class structure as follows:
 ```scala
     case class Foo(c: String, d: Int, e: String, f: Int) case class Bar(a: Foo, b: Int)